aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 }
 ```

-## **Creating Sunburst Charts**
+### **Creating Sunburst Charts**
 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
-1. Obtain a slide's reference by its index.
+1. Get a slide's reference through its index.
-1. Add a chart with default data along with the desired type ([ChartType](https://apireference.aspose.com/slides/java/com.aspose.slides/ChartType).sunburst).
+1. Add a chart with default data along with the desired type (in this case,[ChartType](https://apireference.aspose.com/slides/java/com.aspose.slides/ChartType).sunburst).
 1. Write the modified presentation to a PPTX file

-The following code is used to create a chart.
+This Java code shows you how to create a sunburst chart:

 ```java
 Presentation pres = new Presentation();